LOVE-DOCTOR/MultiTrain/README.md

 ```
 ### Split
-This function works exactly like the train_test_split function in the scikit-learn framework,
+This function operates identically like the scikit-learn framework's train test split function.
-but it comes with some additional functionalities.
+However, it has some extra features.
-For example, below is a basic code snippet of how you can use the split function
+For example, the split method is demonstrated in the code below.
 ```python

 ```
-If you wish to perform Principal Component Analysis on your dataset for the purpose of dimensionality reduction,
+If you want to run Principal Component Analysis on your dataset to reduce its dimensionality,
-the split function allows you to do that.
-Check code snippet below
+You can achieve this with the split function.
+See the code excerpt below.
 ```python
 import pandas as pd
 from MultiTrain import MultiClassifier #import the module